cisco-asp-web/LTRMSI-3000/lab_2/lab_2-guide.md

         index 20 sid fc00:0:3333::
         index 30 sid fc00:0:4444::
    ```
-   And we expect to see in the packet header the follow tag order shown below in the tcpdump output:
+   And we expect to see in the packet header the follow tag order shown below in the capture output:
    ```
    2222:3333:7777
    ```
 > [!IMPORTANT]
 > Notice that the above that the above SID stack the last hop xrd04 (4444).
 As mentioned in the lecture XR looks at the penultimate hop and does a calculation using the ISIS topology table and determines that **xrd03's** best forwarding path to **xrd07** (7777) is through **xrd04**.
 Therefore for efficiency it drops the penultimate hop off the SID stack.

-2. Using the Visual Code extension, attach to the Amsterdam container's shell and run a ping to the bulk transport destination IPv4 and IPv6 addresses on Rome.
+1. Using the Visual Code extension, attach to the Amsterdam container's shell and run a ping to the bulk transport destination IPv4 address on Rome.
     ![Amsterdam ping](../topo_drawings/lab2-amsterdam-ping.png)

     ```
     ping 40.0.0.1 -i .5
     ```

-3. Launch an edgeshark capture on container xrd01 interface Gig0/0/0/1 to inspect the traffic.
+2. Launch an edgeshark capture on container xrd01 interface Gig0/0/0/1 to inspect the traffic.

    ![Amsterdam edgeshark](../topo_drawings/lab2-xrd-edgeshark-g0.png)